carycode/electrical-science/syllabus.md

 Make a list of all the electrical devices mentioned.
 Find out how much they cost on http://Mouser.com or http://Amazon.com .

+Assignment:
+For the remainder of the course, keep track (perhaps on github?) of
+* what electrical stuff we actually bought
+* the URL we bought it from
+* how useful you thought it was

 What Is "Electricity"?
 William J. Beaty